Multimedia Datasets for Anomaly Detection: A Review: Video anomaly datasets

-Table~\ref{tab:videoTableBig4} presents a comparison of datasets on various attributes of recorded videos such as duration, number of frames, resolution, frame rate, etc. The approximate amount of duration is specified in $3^{rd}$ columns.
-Some of the dataset papers do not specify the exact duration; rather, an approximate value is specified, some provided just the number of frames.
-Hence in the lack of FPS details, it is not possible to estimate the dataset duration; hence that entry is vacant in the table.
-Some datasets specially specify the number of normal/abnormal clips.
-Sometimes a clip has all normal or abnormal frames, and sometimes a clip has both types of frames.
-Generally, authors have used clips having only normal frames in training and clips with normal and abnormal frames in the testing phase.
-If authors have specified the exact number of normal (N), abnormal (A), normal-abnormal (AN) clips, then we have added this information in $5^{th}$ column; the otherwise total number of clips is specified there.
+Generally, authors have used clips comprising of only normal frames in training and those with normal and abnormal frames in the testing phase.
+If the exact number of normal (N), abnormal (A), normal-abnormal (AN) clips are specified by the authors, then we have added this information in the table.
+Otherwise, the total number of clips is specified there.
 Some datasets, mainly scraped from online sources (youTube, Pond5, Getty Images), have multiple resolutions; therefore, they need to be scaled on the same scale before processing.
 Also, for the same reason, these datasets may have multiple FPS.
 Some datasets have camera motion present too.
-A different amount of motion is also found among these datasets.
-For some of the datasets, motion is intentionally added to make the dataset more challenging and realistic (surveillance in moving trains such as Train, BOSS, etc., surveillance with head-mounted cameras such as HTA, etc.).
+For some of the datasets, motion is intentionally added to make the dataset more challenging and realistic (surveillance in moving trains such as Train~\cite{zaharescu2010anomalous}, etc., surveillance with head-mounted cameras such as HTA~\cite{singh2020anomalous}, etc.).
+In the following subsections, we present a systematic comparison and remark on publicly available video datasets based on (1) area of application, (2) scene type, (3) anomaly induction mode, and (4) labelling procedure.
+We describe and compare video datasets through Figures~\ref{fig:video_taxonomy_application_based} to~\ref{fig:video_taxonomy_labeling_based}, following the categorization basis mentioned in Fig.~\ref{fig:taxonomy}.
+At the end of this section, we provide a more detailed overview of each dataset in Section~\ref{Dataset Overview} with Tables{~\ref{tab:videoTableMain1}} to {\ref{tab:videoTableMain3}}.